 Bus routes are coordinated through the Transportation Office at CHS for the Conway area.
 A student may be suspended from riding the bus for misconduct.
 Profanity, fighting, disobedience, or disrespect of the driver will not be tolerated.
 Contact the school or the bus supervisor at (843)488-6094 to report any concerns about bus routes, pick up time, or other safety issues.
-If your child needs to ride a different bus or be a car rider for a day, you must send a note with the details and a number where you can be reached during the day for confirmation.
-The note should be turned in at the front office first thing in the morning.
+Bus notes requesting students ride home with other students will not be allowed.
+Emergency care situations must be approved by an administrator.
+Students are assigned to ride buses based on their address of record and are only allowed to ride a bus that they have been assigned to ride to and from school.
 Bus transportation is an extension of the school building.
 Students are expected to sit facing forward, with their feet in front of them while being transported to their designated drop off location.
 Students not following the expectations and procedures of the bus driver are subject to an Administrative referral.

-CMS Bullying Intervention Plan BULLYING / HARASSMENT COMPLAINT FORM
+CMS Bully Intervention Plan BULLYING / HARASSMENT COMPLAINT FORM